jollyjinx/sma2mqtt/SMA Protocol.md

 ## 0x6065 Protocol: Inverter Communication (Little Endian)

-Warning this protocol uses little endian format.
+Beware, this protocol uses little endian format.
 Requests and responses share the same header format.
 Requests to the inverter send the header followed by a command (e.g. logon, logoff, data request ).
 Responses from the inverter have the same header with data then attached (e.g. ac-power values ).